 Mia also kicked off what would later become an important strategy for Schmidt’s: blogger and influencer outreach.
 We wanted to see if we could start getting a little press attention to attract new customers and build awareness, but we knew we weren’t quite at a stage where large outlets and magazines would feature us.
 It’s tough to land big placements like that unless you know an editor or they reach out to you first.
 So instead, Mia began pitching beauty blogs and influencers, hoping to generate buzz.
 At the same time, she connected with contributing and freelance writers on LinkedIn—ones who often wrote about personal care or beauty trends—so if the occasion arose, she could pitch Schmidt’s.
-Instead of sending a cold email to a hotshot editor at a big outlet, we hoped approaching writers would be a better strategy of getting us in the door.
+Instead of sending a cold email to a hotshot editor at a big outlet, we hoped approaching writers would be a better strategy to get us in the door.
 In time, the strategy led to blog features, increased web sales, and growth in Schmidt’s social presence.